Determining the IP address

 Get-NetNeighbor -LinkLayerAddress 00-01-05* -AddressFamily IPv6

-The output lists the MAC addresses and the corresponding IPv6 addresses of all devices in the network whose MAC address begins with 00-01-05.
+The output lists the MAC addresses and the corresponding IPv6 addresses of all devices in the network whose MAC address starts with 00-01-05.
 Identify the Beckhoff RT Linux® system using the MAC address on the name plate of the industrial PC and make a note of the IPv6 address.

 ping fe80::201:5ff:fe3d:6913%17